Official Privacy Notifications

 Pursuant to the Federal Family Educational Rights and Privacy Act of 1974 and the University of California Policies Applying to the Disclosure of Information from Student Records, students at the University have the following rights to:

 Students should also be aware that there are instances in which information can be disclosed without prior written consent of the student.
-The university may disclose a student’s educational records, including academic records, disciplinary records, and other student records, to another school at which the student has enrolled or transferred without obtaining prior student consent.
+The university may disclose a student’s educational records, including academic records, disciplinary records, and other student records, to another school where the student has enrolled or transferred without obtaining prior student consent.
 This applies to any school previously or subsequently attended (or applied to) by the student, and to any type of student record.

 University officials with a legitimate educational interest may require access to student records in the course of the performance of their assigned duties.
 Further, confidential information can be disclosed without prior written consent of the student in connection with conditions of certain financial aid awards; when the campus is complying with a judicial order or subpoena; and when authorized federal or state officials are conducting an audit or evaluation of federally supported educational programs.
 There are also other situations in which the University is required to disclose information.
-For a list of exceptions, see UC Davis Policy & Procedure 320-21.
+For exceptions, see UC Davis Policy & Procedure 320-21.